InstrumentBox/Network/Sources/Web/Web.docc/GettingStarted/MacrosRequestDeclaration.md

 ## Make Path Dependent on Variables

 You are allowed to make a path dynamically changed.
 Path may have variables that begin with colon sign.
-In this case a request declaration MUST have variable that marked with `@Path` macro.
+In this case a request declaration MUST have variables that marked with `@Path` macro.
-Name of this variable may match name of variable in path or you may provide path variable name via attribute argument.
+Name of these variables may match name of variables in path or you may provide path variable name via macro argument.
 Variable names in path MUST NOT be the same.

 Let's say you need to get some article written by an author: